Bruhnanza/stormodda/README.md

 The focus of this pack is to make mods compatible and more consistent with [Stormilla](https://modrinth.com/resourcepack/stormilla).
 This mainly focuses on GUI-related elements but is expanded to other aspects as well.
 Initial support primarily includes mods that I use, but support is planned to expand to many, many more mods.

 To enable the Dark Mode of this pack, the [Respackopts](https://modrinth.com/mod/respackopts) mod is required.
+There is also a standalone dark version included in each release starting [2.1](https://github.com/Bruhnanza/stormodda/releases/tag/2.1) that works without any dependencies.

 <details>
 <summary>Supported Mods</summary>